So you’ve got a killer startup idea. Now you need to write an equally killer business plan.

 Complexity and length for complexity and length’s sake is almost never a good idea, especially when it comes to writing a business plan.
 There are a couple of reasons for this.

 If your chief goal is using your business plan to secure investment capital, then it means you intend on getting it in front of an investor.
 And if there’s one thing investors are, it’s busy.
+So keep this in mind throughout writing a business plan.

-Instead, they’re looking for you to get your point across as quickly and clearly as possible so they can skim your plan and get to the most salient parts to determine whether or not they think your opportunity is worth pursuing (or at the very least initiating further discussions).
+Instead, they’re looking for you to get your point across as quickly and clearly as possible so they can skim your business plan and get to the most salient parts to determine whether or not they think your opportunity is worth pursuing (or at the very least initiating further discussions).

 You should be able to refine all of the key value points that investors look for to 15-20 pages (not including appendices where you will detail your financials).
-If you find yourself writing beyond that, then it’s probably a case of either over explaining, repeating information, or including irrelevant details (you don’t need to devote 10 pages to how you’re going to set up your website, for example).
+If you find yourself writing beyond that, then it’s probably a case of either over explaining, repeating information, or including irrelevant details in your business plan (you don’t need to devote 10 pages to how you’re going to set up your website, for example).

 If you fill your business plan with buzzwords, industry-specific jargon or acronyms, and long complicated sentences, it might make sense to a handful of people familiar with your niche and those with superhuman attention spans (not many), but it alienates the vast majority of readers who aren’t experts in your particular industry.
+And if no one can understand so much as your company overview, they won't make it through the rest of your business plan.

 Your best bet here is to use simple, straightforward language that’s easily understood by anyone — from the most savvy of investor to your Great Aunt Bertha who still uses a landline.